Spark Reading Program

 How the Program Works

-The GLP’s Spark Reading Program (formerly CORP) trains primary-school teachers in effective reading instruction and provides them with a library of books.
-Teachers receive 60 hours of group training as well as individual support and instruction through in-class visits.
-They also receive approximately 60-200 high-quality children’s books (depending on grade level and class size), which enable them to read with their students every day.
+The GLP’s Spark Reading Program trains primary-school teachers in effective reading instruction and provides them with a library of books.
+Teachers receive two years of intensive training combined with individual support and instruction through in-class visits.
+They also receive 60-192 high-quality children’s books (depending on grade level and class size), which enable them to read with their students every day.